 The nurse consultant role may progress from either the specialist, enhanced or advanced roles.
-It is likely to include involvement in education, training and support of members of the neonatal team across a network, designing and delivering audit and clinical research projects with a specialist expertise in one area of practice (43).
+It is likely to include involvement in education, training and support of members of the neonatal team across a network as well as designing and delivering audit and clinical research projects with a specialist expertise in one area of practice (54).